 The Process of Adopting a Child with Special Needs

 There isn’t much of a significant difference between adopting a child with special needs and a common adoption, especially when the child’s disability is mild.
 However, from the very beginning, you will be asked if you would be comfortable adopting a child with special needs.
-On the “medical conditions checklist,” you will be given the opportunity to decide what, if any, special needs you and your family would be comfortable with.
+Search for a “medical conditions checklist,” you will be given the opportunity to decide what, if any, special needs you and your family would be comfortable with.

 Many children with special needs end up in the foster care system in the United States.
 This is due to a variety of factors including the birth parent’s inability to parent a special needs child, prenatal alcohol/drug abuse, and many others.
 If you are considering adopting a child from foster care as the child’s current foster parent, then the process is still similar to a common adoption.
 You may also find that you have the advantage of familiarity with the child’s needs and how to address them.